Red Sox vs. Athletics Player Props Betting Odds

 Devers Stats

-- Devers has picked up at least one hit in three straight games.
-During his last five outings he is batting .350 with three doubles, three home runs and four RBI.
+- Devers will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is hitting .350 with three doubles, three home runs and four RBI.

 Devers Recent Games